ArtiLuca/algorithms-and-puzzles/LeetCode/TwoSum/README.md

 ```

 ### Complexity

 The sorting has a cost $\Theta(n \log n)$ and the while loop runs $\Theta(n)$ time.
 Therefore the total **time complexity** is $\Theta(n \log n)$.

 The total **space complexity** is $\Theta(n)$ since we work with a sorted auxiliary data structure that maintain the original values and indexes.

 ## Idea 2: Using a hashing-based approach

-We can completely skip the sorting and instead rely on a hashing based approach.
+We can completely skip the sorting and instead rely on a hashing-based approach.

 ```cpp
 vector<int> twoSumB(vector<int>& nums, int target) {